pholawat-tle/Cards-Recognition-DatasetGeneration/README.md

 ## Usage

 By running the code in the notebook, you should get weights file name `best.pt` and `last.pt`.
-To use these weights in your application, refer to [this guide](https://github.com/ultralytics/yolov5/issues/36)
+To use these weights in your application, refer to [this guide](https://github.com/ultralytics/yolov5/issues/36).

-Below is the screenshot of the trained model in action
 <img src='./img/example.png'/>